Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 7. Block Time: average time since last block created in the selected time range.
 8. Transactions: total number of transactions in the selected time range.
 9. Accounts created: total number of accounts created in the selected time range.
-10. Latest blocks: continuously updated list of the latest 10 blocks baked on the blockchain, including links to details for the individual blocks and bakers.
+10. Latest blocks: continuously updated list of the latest 10 blocks produced on the blockchain, including links to details for the individual blocks and validators.
 11. Latest transactions: continuously updated list of the latest 10 transactions on the blockchain, including links to details for the individual transactions and senders (where available).

 In Latest blocks and Latest transactions click on information in the highlighted columns for details about the :ref:`block<home-screen-block>`, :ref:`validator<home-screen-baker>`, :ref:`transaction<home-screen-transaction>`, or :ref:`sender<home-screen-sender>`.